NickLarsenNZ/nicklarsennz-blog/Part 0. Kubernetes from scratch.md

 ## The series

-In this series, I hope to work through running each of the necessary components of Kubernetes, and developing a deployment model.
+In this series, I will build a deployable configuration of all necessary components to stand up a Kubernetes cluster, and developing a deployment model.

+While there are many articles on how to deploy a Kubernetes cluster, I have yet to come across one that builds the minimum necessary, leverages containerisation for the control plane, and makes use of common deployment tooling such as [docker-compose] and [Helm].

+To see the configurations in full context, jump over to the source at [NickLarsenNZ/kubernetes-byo-worker][source].

 This series includes: